Education & Family Tech

 05

 Hero characters turn daily tasks into a long game.
-Kids pick from twelve heroes like Thunderbolt, Blaze or Frostbite.
-Finishing tasks levels the hero up.
-The level, balance, received and spent stats on the profile screen turn effort into visible progress.
+Kids pick from twelve heroes, and finishing tasks levels their hero up, while the level, balance, and earned-and-spent stats on the profile screen turn effort into visible progress.
+That sense of a character growing is what keeps a child coming back well past the first week.

 A look around